georgerennie/blog/_posts/2024-09-25-clock-gating.md

 optimisation each bit requires its own mux (needing 32 muxes):

 ![
+	A wide bus feeding flip-flops with muxes on their inputs to select between writing back their current value or the bus value, gated by a common enable signal
 ]({{ "/assets/images/clock-gating/bus_before_icg.png" | relative_url }})

-but now we can instead use just one ICG for all of the flops as they all need the same gated clock, meaning we replaced 32 muxes with 1 ICG!
+but now we can instead use just one ICG for all of the flip-flops as they all need the same gated clock, meaning we replaced 32 muxes with 1 ICG!

 ![
-]({{ "/assets/images/clock-gating/bus_after_icg.png" | relative_url }})
+	The muxes from the previous diagram have been removed, and now there is one ICG on the clock path that feeds the clock input for each flip-flop ]({{ "/assets/images/clock-gating/bus_after_icg.png" | relative_url }})

 # How do latches come into it?

-We can replace our enabled flop with a slightly more complicated structure.
+We can replace our enabled flip-flop with a slightly more complicated structure.
-Here, the flip-flop stores the input value each clock cycle, and when the enable signal is high, the D-latch passes the flopped value through transparently while the gated clock is high, then saves that value when it goes low, acting as a regular enabled flip-flop.
+Here, the flip-flop stores the input value each clock cycle, and when the enable signal is high, the D-latch passes the output of the flip-flop through transparently while the gated clock is high, then saves that value when it goes low, acting as a regular enabled flip-flop.

 ![
-]({{ "/assets/images/clock-gating/icg_latch.png" | relative_url }})
+	An input signal clocked into a flip-flop, then fed through a latch that has its enable signal driven by an enable that has come from an ICG ]({{ "/assets/images/clock-gating/icg_latch.png" | relative_url }})

-But this uses more logic than the clock gated DFF for the same function, so how does this save in area?
+But this uses more logic than the clock gated flip-flop for the same function, so how does this save in area?
 The savings rely once again on amortised cost.
-You will notice now that the value at the output of the DFF depends only on the input and the clock.
-This means that it can be reused for multiple flops that read from the same wire, even if they have different enable signals.
+You will notice now that the value at the output of the flip-flop depends only on the input and the clock.
+This means that it can be reused for multiple flip-flops that read from the same wire, even if they have different enable signals.
 Consider the unoptimised circuit below:

 ![
+	A single input wire feeding many flip-flops with muxes on their inputs to select between writing back their current value or the bus value, gated by a different enable signal for each flip-flop
 ]({{ "/assets/images/clock-gating/bus_before_latch_icg.png" | relative_url }})

 This could correspond to the logic for the LSB of a number of registers driven from the same bus.
 Each has a different enable signal (perhaps each is high when the bus' address is set to different values).
-Because every input is the same, when we convert it to the version using a latch, we only need one DFF.
+Because every input is the same, when we convert it to the version using a latch, we only need one flip-flop.
-Therefore this needs 1 DFF and N latches, whereas the previous version needed N DFFs.
-As latches are smaller than DFFs, once you have a few driven from the same input like this, the area savings of using latches instead of DFFs outweighs the cost of that extra DFF!
+Therefore this needs 1 flip-flop and N latches, whereas the previous version needed N flip-flops.
+As latches are smaller than flip-flops, once you have a few driven from the same input like this, the area savings of using latches instead of flip-flops outweighs the cost of that extra flip-flop!

 ![
-]({{ "/assets/images/clock-gating/bus_after_latch_icg.png" | relative_url }})
+	The muxes from the previous diagram have been removed, the flip-flops replaced with latches and now there is one flip-flop buffering the input net.
+The enable signals for the latches pass through ICGs ]({{ "/assets/images/clock-gating/bus_after_latch_icg.png" | relative_url }})

 # Can we automate this?